opendocsg/slw-judgments-backfill/2018_SGHC_83/report.md

  (c) that Dennis Tan “did not have to worry” about the Guarantee. [note: 252]

-175    The Guarantors did not specify the species of estoppel relied upon. [note: 253] As Andrew Ang J explained in _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd_ [2013] 4 SLR 1023, the appropriate species of estoppel that applies to preclude one party from resiling on his alleged promise or assurance as to future conduct should be promissory estoppel, and not estoppel by representation of fact.
+175    The Guarantors did not specify the species of estoppel relied upon. [note: 253] As Andrew Ang J explained in _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd_ <span class="citation">[2013] 4 SLR 1023</span>, the appropriate species of estoppel that applies to preclude one party from resiling on his alleged promise or assurance as to future conduct should be promissory estoppel, and not estoppel by representation of fact.
 It is on this basis that I analyse the Guarantors’ submissions.

-176    A party pleading promissory estoppel must show three elements: (a) a clear and unequivocal promise by the promisor, whether by words or conduct, (b) reliance on the promise by the promisee, and (c) detriment suffered by the promisee as a result of the reliance (see, _eg_ , _Aero-Gate Pte Ltd v Engen Marine Engineering Pte Ltd_ [2013] 4 SLR 409 at [37]).
+176    A party pleading promissory estoppel must show three elements: (a) a clear and unequivocal promise by the promisor, whether by words or conduct, (b) reliance on the promise by the promisee, and (c) detriment suffered by the promisee as a result of the reliance (see, _eg_ , _Aero-Gate Pte Ltd v Engen Marine Engineering Pte Ltd_ <span class="citation">[2013] 4 SLR 409</span> at [37]).

 177    On the facts, the purported representations do not amount to unequivocal promises that the